-Staff continually perform infection prevention and control measures which help reduce the chances of infections such as Methicillin Resistant Staphylococcus Aureus (MRSA), Clostridium difficile (C diff) and Norovirus spreading in the hospital.
+Staff continually performs infection prevention and control measures which help reduce the chances of infections such as Meticillin Resistant Staphylococcus Aureus (MRSA), Clostridium Difficile (CDIFF) and Norovirus spreading in the hospital.

 This is supported by the World Health Organisation’s Five Moments for Hand Hygiene which informs staff when they should wash their hands.

-All patients are given hand wipes to use before eating their meals and those patients who cannot get up to wash their hands after using the toilet / commode are also given antibacterial hand wipes.
+- All patients are given hand wipes to use before eating their meals and those patients who cannot get up to wash their hands after using the toilet / commode are given antibacterial wipes, a practice we aim to encourage.

-The Department of Health (DOH) has set all trusts a target to see a year on year reduction in the number of patients getting clostridium difficile and MRSA bacteraemia.
-For the period April 2013 to March 2014 the target was a maximum of 18 for South Devon Healthcare NHS Foundation Trust and 70 for Torbay and Southern Devon Health and Care NHS Trust.
-The combined effort by all has meant that the entire Torbay area had lower than expected occurrences of C diff for this period.
+The Department of Health (DOH) has set Trusts a target to see a year on year reduction in the number of patients getting CDIFF and MRSA bacteraemia.
+For the period April 2016 to March 2017 the target was a maximum of 18 for CDIFF.
+The combined effort by all has meant that the entire Torbay area had lower than expected occurrences of CDIFF for this period.

 To find out more about what hospitals are doing to reduce healthcare associated infections, read the Department of Health’s ‘Clean, Safe, Care’ policy.